 You may also include a donation to support another Friend’s attendance.
 The School of the Spirit Ministry is a 501(c)3 nonprofit organization serving the Religious Society of Friends.

-Jan Blodgett is a member of Davidson (NC) Monthly Meeting and a graduate of our program On Being a Spiritual Nurturer.
-She has led several retreats, most recently in North Carolina.
+Jan Blodgett is a member of Davidson (NC) Monthly Meeting (North Carolina Yearly Meeting [Conservative]) and a graduate of our program On Being a Spiritual Nurturer.
+She has led a number of retreats, most recently in North Carolina.

 Sharon Frame is a member of Red Cedar Monthly Meeting (Lake Erie Yearly Meeting) and a graduate of the School of the Spirit’s On Being a Spiritual Nurturer program.
 She has served as director at Beacon Hill Friends House (Boston) and as resident friend at Friends Meeting at Cambridge.
 She is now leading contemplative retreats in Michigan.

-Roger Hansen is a member of Milwaukee Monthly Meeting (Northern Yearly Meeting) and has led retreats in Wisconsin for six years.
+Roger Hansen is a member of Milwaukee Monthly Meeting (Northern Yearly Meeting) and has led retreats in Wisconsin since 2014.

 Carolyn Moon is a member of Gwynedd Monthly Meeting (Philadelphia Yearly Meeting) and has facilitated Contemplative Retreats with Linda Chidsey for many years.